jamiewilbraham/azure-docs/articles/cognitive-services/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

 * `SpeechLanguage`: The locale of the audio sent to the speech service.
 * `ServiceUri`: The endpoint used to call the speech service.
 * `AuthorizationProvider`: An IAuthorizationProvider implementation used to fetch tokens in order to access the speech service.
-Although the sample provides a Cognitive Services authorization provider, we highly recommend that you create your own implementation to handle token caching.
+Although the sample provides a Cognitive Research Technologies authorization provider, we highly recommend that you create your own implementation to handle token caching.
 * `EnableAudioBuffering`: An advanced option.
 See [Connection management](#connection-management).

 ### Speech input